 Description of the Procedure

-Three small incisions will be made in your abdomen.
+Three small incisions will be made in the abdomen.
 A laparoscope (small tool with a camera on the end) will be passed through an incision.
-Gas will be blown into your abdomen to make it easier for the doctor to see.
+Gas will be blown into the abdomen to make it easier for the doctor to see.
 Other tools will be inserted into the incisions.
-The camera will send images of your insides to a video screen.
-The doctor will use these images to find and remove the appendix.
+The camera will send images to a video screen.
+These images will be used to find and remove the appendix.

 The appendix will be detached from surrounding tissue.
-The doctor will stop any bleeding from blood vessels.
+Any bleeding from the blood vessels will be stopped.
 The appendix will then be tied off and cut out.
 The incisions will be closed with stitches or staples.